 - Dry, gritty, sticky or watery eyes

-Patients can self-refer or they may be referred into the service by staff at their GP practice, a pharmacist, or another optometrist.
+Patients can self-refer by calling a participating practice or they may be referred into the service by staff at their GP practice, a pharmacist, NHS 111 or another optometrist.

 To book an appointment, please contact one of the participating Opticians who will offer the service, Monday to Saturday, within usual opening hours.